 For printed stories, the magazine buys first North American rights, as well as the right to publish, distribute, archive, and otherwise use the material in whole or in part in print, electronic, or any other media, and for promotional purposes related to Nevada Magazine’s publications and services.

-DEVELOPING STORY IDEAS: Stories in Nevada Magazine are written from personal experience and research.
+DEVELOPING STORY IDEAS: Stories in Nevada Magazine & Visitor Guide are written from personal experience and research.
 What we offer our readers is an authoritative, authentic look at the state.
-You do not have to live here, but doing a storty based soley on web research is rarely enough to get a query accepted.
-When developing your ideas, please consider Nevada Magazine’s structure and format.
+You do not have to live here, but doing a story based solely on web research is rarely enough to get a query accepted.
+When developing your ideas, please consider Nevada Magazine & Visitor Guide structure and format.
 The magazine’s format includes the following:

 Any interesting Nevada story that rises to the level of a feature story.
-These are longer and more in-depth than stories that appear in our Departments.
+These are longer and more in-depth than stories that appear in other departments.

 Features destination stories for Nevada’s larger cities, such as Elko, Tonopah, Fallon, Reno, Las Vegas, etc.